North Wilmington station: Reconstructions

 In February 2020, the MBTA agreed to fund the design and construction of a new accessible platform.
 It would be built from a section of a demolished bridge, similar to Bourne station.
 In January 2021, the MBTA received a $1 million Federal Transit Administration grant for the project.
 By May 2021, work was expected to be complete by the end of 2021.
 On January 21, 2022, a motorist was killed when an inbound train struck her auto at the grade crossing.
 The initial MBTA investigation indicated that the crossing gates did not function due to an error by a signal technician who was performing preventive maintenance.

 In December 2022, the MBTA filed environmental documentation for the project.
 It included a 200 ft-long platform that could serve two train cars at once.
 Original plans had called for a five-car-length platform, but this was deemed not feasible without disturbing nearby wetlands.
 Rail service on the inner Haverhill Line was suspended from September 9 to November 5, 2023, to accommodate signal work.
 Unlike other stations, North Wilmington was not served by substitute bus service.
 A construction contract for the station was advertised in late 2023, with construction then planned to begin in spring 2024.
 By April 2024, completion was expected that October.
 The old platform was demolished in spring 2025 during construction work.
 The new platform ultimately opened on June 30, 2025; a ribbon-cutting ceremony was held on October 3, 2025.

+In August 2026, the MBTA received a $139.6 million grant from the Federal Railroad Administration to add 6.8 miles of double track between Reading and Andover.
+The project will include reconstruction of North Wilmington and three other stations with accessible mini-high platforms.
+Construction at North Wilmington was expected to take place in 2029 and 2030.